qualisys/paf-anybody-example/README.md

 If the model fails to load, you may need to manually specify the installation path with of the model example and modify the script accordingly.
 1. During the installation of AnyBody Modeling, make a note of where the \Documents\AnyBody.7.4.x\AMMR.v2.4.4-Demo folder is located, or find it manually.
 2. Copy the path.
 In this case, it is C:\Users\UserName\Documents\AnyBody.7.4.x\AMMR.v2.4.4-Demo.
-3. Open the generated IOR project and locate the libdef.any file..
+3. Open the generated IOR project and locate the libdef.any file.
 4. Open it with a text editor, such as Notepad, and replace this line of code:
 #ifndef LIBDEF_ANY
 #include "<ANYBODY_PATH_INSTALLDIR>/AMMR/libdef.any"